-Whether you are part of the Navy or some other branch of service, active duty or reservist, living on base or in the community, the SLO is here to ensure that your child has access to the full range of services available in the local public schools.
-In addition to providing information about local public schools, the SLO also works to assist families who choose educational alternatives such as homeschool, private or parochial schools, independent study, or online programs.
+Whether you are part of the Navy or some other branch of service, active duty or reservist, living on base or in the community, the liaison is here to ensure that your child has access to the full range of services available in the local public schools.
+In addition to providing information about local public schools, the liaison also works to assist families who choose educational alternatives such as homeschool, private or parochial schools, independent study, or online programs.

 The local school district has worked diligently to assist military families as they transfer to this area.
 Local school administrators and/or office staff can answer most of your questions.
 The links to the local schools have been provided to assist you in making important decisions about your child's education.
-However, should you find that the information does not address an issue that is specific to your family, please do not hesitate to contact your SLO for assistance.
+However, should you find that the information does not address an issue that is specific to your family, please do not hesitate to contact your School Liaison for assistance.